 How is AAAIP different from Pet Partners?

-AAAIP provides resources for those who incorporate therapy animals into their professional practice (i.e., a school counselor who has an interest in integrating an animal into their professional work).
+AAAIP provides resources for those who incorporate therapy animals into their professional practice (e.g., a school counselor who has an interest in integrating an animal into their professional work).

 Who will be able to become a member of AAAIP?